Get Started with Knowledge-Centered Service

 - Find.
 The agent searches for a relevant article.
 Have we solved this problem before?
 Can we use an existing article to solve it again?

 - Use.
-If the agent finds the appropriate article, they use it to close the case, either by giving the information over the phone, or by linking and sharing the article via email, chat, social, or any other channel that they use to communicate with customers.
+If the agent finds the appropriate article, they use it to close the case.
+They can close it by giving information over the phone or linking and sharing the article via email, chat, social, or any other channel used to communicate with customers.

 - Fix or flag.
 If an article exists but needs improvement, agents fix it or flag it.
 Trained agents fix problems in an existing article right away.
 Agents who aren’t yet trained flag incorrect articles so that more experienced agents can fix them.

 - Evolve the process.
 Managers, coaches, and knowledge domain experts track how articles are being used and what agents are doing.
 They use meaningful metrics to constantly improve the process.

 In this video, see how the new methodology works when Ada gets a call from a customer.

 But Tools Are Important, Too